arinaLozhkina/LowResolutionFaceRecognition/README.md

 Three low resolution datasets: LFW, SCface, QMUL-SurvFace, and their evaluation protocols are studied and implemented.

 One of the modern directions is the application of adaptive margin function.
-The pro-posed methods are based on it, which adapt margins for images of different quality.
+The proposed methods are based on it, which adapt margins for images of different quality.
 The quality of the images is considered using the Laplacian operator.
-The proposed methods sur-passed the state-of-the-art algorithm of Cross Resolution Face Recognition, AdaFace, when tested on low resolution images.
+The proposed methods surpassed the state-of-the-art algorithm of Cross Resolution Face Recognition, AdaFace, when tested on low resolution images.

+Implementation of proposed methods is based on the head AdaptiveArcface and updating the margin value in DataLoader (for Approach 2) and train_epoch function (for Approach 1).

 ## Repository overview
 ```bash